swiftlang/swift-docc/Tests/SwiftDocCUtilitiesTests/Test Bundles/TestBundle.docc/documentation/sideclass-init.md

 # ``SideKit/SideClass/init()``

 @DeprecationSummary {
-This initiailizer has been deprecated.
+This initializer has been deprecated.
 }

 Init for `SideClass`.